 Farmers markets keeping doors open have adjusted, letting consumers buy food from farms, and farms sell the produce they have seeded, grown, and harvested.

-At the Open Air Market at Phoenix Public Market this past Saturday, some stands were spread so far that you could have played horseshoes between them.
+Open Air Market at Phoenix Public Market this past Saturday, some stands were spread so far that you could have played horseshoes between them.
 Old Town wasn’t so spaced, but took its own precautions: wipeable tablecloths, ubiquitous hand sanitizer, elimination of dining areas, restroom cleanings every 15 minutes, preordering, and a move to prepackaged prepared food, mirroring the grocery store model.

 Why be stuck in a grocery store, though, when you can shop outside and support local?